 Episodes will be available right here, along with a few other platforms (see images below to click and subscribe) once a week (Episodes go live every Thursday at 5 PM EST).

-You also listen in/ subscribe on the following platforms as well!
+You can also listen in/ subscribe on the following platforms:

 Also...every time you listen in on my Radio Public account, I earn money based on the number of viewers.

-In the meantime, feel free to subscribe to podcast email updates below as well if the podcast sounds interesting and worth listening to!
+In the meantime, feel free to subscribe to podcast-focused newsletter updates below as well, if the podcast sounds interesting and worth listening to!